takuoki/testmtx/README.md

 ## <a name='Description'></a>Description

-`testmtx` helps you to create test data files with Google Spreadsheets.
+`testmtx` helps you to create test data files with Google Spreadsheets or Microsoft Excel.
-Once you create test cases as matrix on Google Spreadsheets, this tool generates test data like JSON based on the data you input.
+Once you create test cases as matrix on your sheet, this tool generates test data like JSON based on the data you input.
 Using `testmtx`, you can get advantages of **completeness**, **readability** and **consistency** for testing.

 ## <a name='Installation'></a>Installation